Blood and Short-Tail Python Care and Information

 It’s a common notion that these snakes are “aggressive,” hard to handle, and not easy to tame.
 This reputation has a few origins.
 First, wild-caught animals.
 Many of the cheaper snakes found on websites or at reptile expos are often either field-collected (wild-caught) or they’re farm-raised in Indonesia.
 These snakes are notorious for being harder to tame because of their origins.
 Another factor in their “aggressive” behavior is the fact that these are terrestrial snakes that like to hide under leaf litter or other detritus on the ground.
 They do not climb, ever!
 When they are scared, they hide or flatten out to look bigger and hiss very loudly.
 A warm-bodied predator that is 100x their size (you!) reaching down to pick them up off the ground can be a terrifying experience for these snakes.
 The last issue that can cause this behavior is their enclosure.
 They do not like wide open spaces and feeling insecure about their living environment will cause them to act out, at everything…

-With our short-tails, we have found the above to true for some animals and not at all the case for others.
+With our short-tails, we have found the above to be true for some animals and not at all the case for others.
 Consistent, calm handling has brought most of them around to being fun snakes to handle.
-We have a couple that are still a bit “opinionated” and require a careful approach to handling, but these were acquired as sub-adults with their behavior quite feisty already (likely due form little to no handling as juveniles).
+We have a couple that are still a bit “opinionated” and require a careful approach to handling, but these were acquired as sub-adults with their behavior quite feisty already (likely due to little to no handling as juveniles).
+Well-bred, captive animals are much easier to handle.
+The babies we produce are handled frequently enough that they are relatively easy for new owners to enjoy right from the start.
+A Short-Tailed Python is one that may not be the best choice for someone who is brand new to owning reptiles and snakes, however, they are a fun and rewarding species to keep for those with some snake experience.

 (Back to Top)

 So, how do we handle these guys to help them not be scared of us?
-Be slow, reach from behind, use a hook to lift the snake onto your hand if needed.
+Be slow and reach from behind the animal.
+Use a hook or other item to direct the snake’s head away from your reaching hand.
+With young babies, we use a snake hook to lift the snake and place it gently in our hands.
 The snake needs to be well supported, with little to no parts of its body dangling.
 Keep handling sessions short and positive.
-We handle our young snakes about 3 times a week to get them accustomed to it.
+We handle our young snakes about 2-3 times a week to get them accustomed to it.
 Once your new snake is fine with being lifted and held, sit on the floor to allow the snake to crawl on your lap and explore the area around you.

 (Back to Top)

 Being such large snakes, you would think they need a lot of food.
 However, this is not the case at all.
 Because of their relatively sedentary nature, short-tailed pythons have slower metabolisms.
 They do have enormous appetites, which can quickly lead to obesity if feeding isn’t monitored carefully.
-Also, due to their ambush-style hunting in the wild, they do not appreciate being messed with or moved before feeding.
+Also, due to their ambush-style hunting in the wild, they do not appreciate being handled much or moved before feeding.
 Many will not eat if you attempt to feed them outside of their enclosure.
-Always feed in their home, dropping in live prey or using long tongs or hemostats to offer dead prey.
+Always feed in their home, dropping in live prey* or using long feeding tongs or hemostats to offer dead prey. (note: there are inherent risks to your snake when feeding live prey.
+We recommend feeding frozen/thawed or humanely pre-killed prey to all reptiles)

 Young short-tails should be eating weekly, either rat fuzzies or pups depending on the size of the snake.
-We keep our snakes on weekly feedings until two years of age, then move to every 14-21 days depending on the snake and prey size.
+We keep our snakes on weekly feedings until two years of age, then move to feeding every 14-21 days depending on the snake and prey size.
 Move up in prey size slowly as the snake grows.
 The largest adults should be fed no more than a Large to XL rat (200 to 350 grams).
 If fed weekly, they do very well on Medium rats (100-199 grams).
+Breeding animals of course should be fed heavier to accommodate for the higher caloric requirements of breeding.

 If you prefer to feed a varied diet, short-tailed pythons will often readily take fowl (quail or chicks), rabbits (very small!), African soft furred rats, and even guinea pigs*.
 All of these can be sourced frozen online or at larger reptile stores.
 Be sure to weigh your prey item to ensure that you are not overfeeding.
 An occasionally smaller meal is just fine. (note: guinea pigs are high in fat and should be fed sparingly.)